wso2/docs-is/en/docs/learn/running-an-sts-client.md

 !!! note "Before you begin"
     You need to [configure WS-Trust](../../learn/configuring-ws-trust-security-token-service) for WSO2 Identity Server.

-To run the STS client
+To run the STS client:

 1. Clone the [Identity Server samples](https://github.com/wso2/samples-is) repository.